tomatophu/FTC-for-VS-Code/README.md

 This extension has no official affiliation with FTC (First Tech Challenge) or FIRST®.
 This is a community extension originally made by FTC Team Juice 16236.
 All snippets and class templates originate from the [Official FTC Examples](https://github.com/FIRST-Tech-Challenge/FtcRobotController/tree/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples).
 It is recommended by FIRST® that you use Android Studio.

 ## Our Goal
 When coding a robot for FTC, Android Studio is usually one of the only options you have if you want an easy coding experience.
-Andriod Studio however can be clunky and hard to navigate if you are used to another IDE.
+Android Studio however can be clunky and hard to navigate if you are used to another IDE.
 No longer is that the case, FTC for VS Code is going to try to make the FTC coding experience easier and faster by using VS Code!

 ## Features
 - Single Press Build and Install